unique-EJ/edj-work.gitlab.io/README.md

 Created through the [Astro](https://astro.build) content-before-complexity build framework.
 (Static Site Generator to pre-render files to web pages inside continuous automatic builds).

+> Overall, _I have a deep optimism for the long term_: with fighting for my choices, I will show the world the really kind choices I can do because through not letting my ways be changed in self-negativity...
+> caused by result of others' negativity, regulated experiences & by protective people's supervision and misunderstanding ways...
+> ... - promoting negativity back to me - that I **must not accept ALWAYS** to prioritise my _self_ - _**balance**_ and _**justified journey**_ to show the world how “anything is possible” by doing good options,
+> ... and not in sometimes hidden threats that may be feared, of serious regulating of individuals by distrust, data collection, unknown private operations and negativity about ability.
+But all this can be managed using good mindset choices."

+ -- @ 𝕏 / codenamed_heXa -- \[ like 👍 ? \]

 I like the layout of Unix-like Linux distributions and the Git system
 of snapshots over time to save the state of project files, referred to
 by content checksum hash values.
 I am especially interested by the tool